openjdk/jfx/CONTRIBUTING.md

 ### Building and testing

-JDK 11 (at a minimum) is required to build OpenJFX.
+JDK 17 (at a minimum) is required to build OpenJFX.
 You must have the JDK installed on your system with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK installation.
 By default, tests use the same runtime as `JAVA_HOME`.
-Currently OpenJFX will build and run on JDK 11 through JDK 18.
-JDK 17 is recommended.
+Currently OpenJFX will build and run on JDK 17 through JDK 18.

 It is possible to develop in any major Java IDE (Eclipse, IntelliJ, NetBeans).
 IDEs can automatically configure projects based on Gradle setup.